frocaieu/SYR/README.md

     3. this third button also opens a new page where you see all your expenses organized depending on the type of expense.

+**ENVIRONMENT**
+_Libraries Used_:
+- **PySimpleGUI**:is a Python library that simplifies the process of creating Graphical User Interfaces (GUI).
+- **datetime**: is a Python module for manipulating dates and times.

+_Python Version_:
+The app is developed and tested with Python 3.8 or higher Run the following command in your terminal: pip install PySimpleGUI

 **ARCHITECTURE**

-Our app uses a simple search algorithm to organize expenses.
-This algorithm is designed to recognize common types of expenses and categorize them accordingly.using a diverse set of sample data, which allows it to accurately categorize a wide range of expenses and allows the app to be highly personalized.
+Simple Search: When you filter receipts by month in the ‘View Expenses By Month’ feature, it’s like doing a simple search.
+The code goes through each receipt in the list and checks if its date matches the selected month, which allows it to accurately categorize a wide range of expenses and allows the app to be highly personalized.

+Lists: The receipts in the User class is a list that holds all the receipts.
+Lists in Python can grow and shrink as needed.

+Objects: The Receipt and User classes are used to create objects.
+Each Receipt object is a receipt with details like name, value, date, and category.
+Each User object is a user with a username and a list of receipts.

+Insertion: The add_receipt method in the User class is used to add a new receipt to the user’s list.
+This is an example of adding an item to a list.

+Traversal: The code goes through the list of receipts in several places.
+For example, when the ‘View Last Receipt’ button is clicked, it gets the last receipt from the list.
+When the ‘View All Expenses’ button is clicked, it goes through all the receipts to display them in a table.

 **FUTURE IMPROVEMENTS**

 Enhanced Search Capabilities: We aim to introduce more sophisticated search functionalities to assist you in locating specific receipts or expenses with ease.